-Connect the output end of the official remote controller charger to the USB-C interface of the remote controller by using a USB-C to USB-A (USB-C to USB-C) data cable and connect the plug of the charger to an AC power supply ($100-240 \text{ V} \sim 50/60 \text{ Hz}$).
+Connect the USB-A output end of the official RC charger to the USB-C interface of the remote controller by using a USB-A to USB-C cable and connect the plug of the charger to an AC power supply $(100-240 \text{ V} \sim 50/60 \text{ Hz})$.

-Fig 4-9 Use the remote controller charger to charge the remote controller
+Fig 4-8 Use the RC charger to charge the remote controller

 - Please use the official charger provided by Autel Robotics to charge the remote controller.
-Using third-party chargers may damage the battery of the remote controller. - After charging is complete, please disconnect the remote controller from the charger promptly.
+Using third-party chargers may damage the battery of the remote controller. - After charging is complete, please disconnect the remote controller from the charging device promptly.

-- It is recommended to fully charge the remote controller battery before the aircraft takes off. - Generally, it takes about 120 minutes to fully charge the aircraft battery, but the charging time is related to the remaining battery level.
+- It is recommended to fully charge the remote controller battery before the aircraft takes off. - Generally, it takes about 90 minutes to fully charge the aircraft battery, but the charging time is related to the remaining battery level.